 If that doesn’t work, fill small ramekins with baking soda and leave them in rooms throughout the home.
 Just as a box of baking soda in the refrigerator helps absorb the odours inside, the same goes for smells in the house.
-An alternative (though potentially more messy if spilled) to baking soda is to fill the dishes with some white vinegar, which does the same thing.
+An alternative (though potentially messier if spilt) to baking soda is to fill the dishes with some white vinegar, which does the same thing.

 Vinegar can work double duty as an odour eliminator and all-purpose cleaner.
 Mix equal parts vinegar and water to create a completely natural cleaner for bathrooms and kitchens.
 Though safe for most surfaces, be sure to test the solution on an exterior not easily seen.
 Vinegar is acidic and if not mixed with enough water can damage some surfaces.

 Vodka also makes for a great cleaner.
-Mix one part of the alcohol to two parts water and voila: the perfect disinfectant (though not cocktail).
-Kirstie Alley proclaimed the virtues of vodka as a cleaner on The Oprah Show, when she told about her first job as a housekeeper.
+Mix one part of the alcohol to two parts of water and voila: the perfect disinfectant (though not a cocktail).
+Kirstie Alley proclaimed the virtues of vodka as a cleaner on The Oprah Show when she told about her first job as a housekeeper.

 Keep your towel soft and fluffy by using white vinegar instead of fabric conditioner.
 Add half a cup to the detergent drawer while the machine is filling with water.
 Rinse and spin then line dry to keep the fibres fluffy.

-Pop a jug of water with half a lemon in the microwave for a couple of minutes to loosen any built up grease to easily wipe away.
+This is the easiest way to clean a microwave.
+Pop a jug of water with half a lemon in the microwave for a couple of minutes to loosen any built-up grease to easily wipe away.
 The lemon will also get rid of any food odours